 Additionally, the health benefits of Bacopa support the digestive system's proper functioning, enhances heart health, maintains immune health, and brings balance to the nervous system.
 It also stimulates the natural removal of toxins from our circulatory system.

-Subsequently, this action promotes healthy, clear skin.
+Subsequently, this action promotes healthy and clear skin.
 Its cooling effects nourish and soothe hair.
 This helps support healthy hair growth of long, shiny health.

-When we look at its influences on the three doshas, then it once again shows signs of rejuvenation.
+When we look at the influence on the three doshas, it once shows signs of rejuvenation.
 Its nutritious components support the balance and revitalization of Pitta.
 It also helps our body naturally eliminate toxins to reduce Kapha and nourish the brain to support Vata.
 These benefits sustain our overall health and balance our body, mind, and soul with its cooling effects.

-What’s more?
-Athreya Herbs utilize Bacopa’s health benefits to provide a variety of ayurvedic supplements.
+Athreya Herbs utilize Bacopa’s health benefits to provide a variety of Ayurvedic supplements.
 These include Brahimi capsules, oil, and hair wash.

 According to classical Ayurvedic texts, Brahmi leads the Medhya group of herbs.
 These plants support the cognitive functions related to the intellect.